|

 Not to mention that "Game of Tones" seems to divide people who think it's amazing and people who think it's kind of stupid.

 Those are all fair points.
 I suppose I was weighing my statement more based upon my personal opinions of those episodes mixed with the fact that none of them are widely disliked (like Neutopia, for example).
-Definitely avoid Naturama though.
-Not at all sure how that one got so many good reviews from people.

-I thought you were going to say you weren't sure how that one got past the writers' room.
-I liked Naturama, but I think it is a story of missed potential and I wouldn't place it in an abbreviated list of Season 7 episodes, either.
+I thought you were going to say you weren't sure how that one got past the writers' room. :p I liked Naturama, but I think it is a story of missed potential and I wouldn't place it in an abbreviated list of Season 7 episodes, either.

 transgender nerd under canada